ColinShaw/cpp-path-planning-project/README.md

 simplicity of the control flow.
 There really is not a lot of value in abstracting aspects of this project other than organization.
 What I did do was clean up the initial code given to us, remove aspects that were unused or unnecessay, and adhere to a clean style for what I added.
+Yes, I know I do not have idiomatic C++ styling, but I really like aligned `=` for ease of seeing what things are.

 Between starting the project and finishing the project, I have tried out a variety of different organizations, but it is a size of project where some of